The Shade Shortage

 Since the beginning of the year, the shade structures in the CHS Quad have been missed by students.
 Whether rain or shine, the structures are needed to protect students from the weather.

-Emma Newton, Assistant Editor
+Emma Newton, Editor in Chief

 During the summer of 2022, the shade structures in the CHS quad were taken down after cracks were found in the stucco, resulting in safety issues.
 Some of the student body is upset by this change and wants the shade structures back.